What Is The Difference Between Urban Agriculture And Farming?

 urban agriculture employs a variety of techniques and methods to optimize food production in urban environments.
 Some common techniques used in urban agriculture include raised bed gardening, hydroponics, aquaponics, and vertical farming.
 Raised bed gardening involves planting crops in specially built beds that provide better drainage and soil fertility.
 Hydroponics and aquaponics utilize nutrient-rich water solutions to grow plants without soil, and aquaponics combines plant cultivation with aquatic animal farming.
 Vertical farming maximizes space by stacking crop beds vertically, using artificial lighting and controlled environments to support plant growth.

-See also What Are 3 Factors To Consider When Planning A Garden?
+See also What Does It Take To Create A Community Garden?

 Farming Techniques